Sarthak2601/nextjs-demo/README.md

 - API Routes
 - Deployment

-This is made by following: https://nextjs.org/learn/basics/create-nextjs-app.
+This is made with the help of: https://nextjs.org/learn/basics/create-nextjs-app.